powenyao/powenyao.github.io/_portfolio/portfolio-Arkology.md

 Example:

 * [Unit Health Circle](https://youtu.be/KoWxXwPk2WE?t=22) is akin to unit health bar.
-Placed at the bottom of the table to delineate the units health from a 3d space to a 2d plane, irregardless of the unit's position on the y-axis.
+Placed at the bottom of the table to delineate the units health from a 3d space to a 2d plane, regardless of the unit's position on the y-axis.
 * [Proxy Units](https://youtu.be/KoWxXwPk2WE?t=29) are ghostly representations of the user's military Units.
   As they are symbolic representations of something physical, they cannot attack or take damage.
   However, the player can interact with ghosts units to give orders to the units that they symbolically represent.